- Patient Services

 Positions available: 10

 The Bassett Internal Medicine Program offers traditional training in academic internal medicine.
-The emphasis is placed on skills of the internist preparing to practice in an integrated system of medical and surgical specialists and subspecialists, or planning to proceed with subspecialty training.
-Compared to the Columbia/Bassett Primary Care Program, a greater proportion of the resident's time is spent on the medical wards, and the remainder is in the emergency room, on medical subspecialty clinic rotations and in the campus-based continuity clinic.
+The emphasis is placed on skills of the internist preparing to practice in an integrated system of medical and surgical specialists and subspecialists, or planning to proceed with subspecialty training..
+Residents spend a greater proportion of time on the medicine wards and the remainder is in the emergency room, on medical subspecialty clinic rotations and in the campus-based continuity clinic.
 Continuity chlinics are scheduled in one week blocks that occur every six weeks.
 In addition to continuity clinics throughout the week, Residents will attend didactic sessions to incluse EKG reading.
 Quality and Safety sessions, EBM sessions and simulation Lab.
 Additionally, there is opportunity for residents to gain further experience in rural outpatient medicine.
-During elective time, PGY 2 & 3 level residents may engage in away rotations or in research in the E. Donnall Thomas Resident Research Program is available to all PGY residents.
+During elective time, PGY 2 & 3 level residents may engage in away rotations.
+Research in the E. Donnall Thomas Resident Research Program is available to all PGY residents.

 Satisfactory completion of the program confers eligibility for certification by the American Board of Internal Medicine.
-Our board pass rate for 2000 was 100% and over the past three years is 96%.
+Our board pass rate for the past 3 years is 87% and over the past three years is 96%.

 Preliminary Internal Medicine Residency Program

 Positions available: 1

 The Preliminary Internal Medicine Program year is identical to the PGY-1 year of the Bassett Categorical Internal Medicine Program, with the exclusion of continuity clinics.
 It is designed to provide grounding in the basic principles for those entering residency in another field after the one year.
 Occasionally, residents apply to one of the three-year program tracks on completion of the preliminary year.
-Residents may become eligible for participation in the E. Donnall Thomas Resident Research Program and Primary Care Debt Reduction Program if accepted and pursuing an appropriate career path.
+Primary